yeslogic/fathom/book/src/installation/index.md

 # Installation

-Pikelet is written in [Rust][rust-site] and therefore needs to be compiled with Cargo, because we don't yet offer prebuilt binaries.
+The DDL is written in [Rust][rust-site] and therefore needs to be compiled with Cargo, because we don't yet offer prebuilt binaries.
 If you haven't already installed Rust, please [install it][rust-install] now!